 This housing plan (2021-2026) has been created by the West Broadway community and is funded by the City of Winnipeg.
 Although developed in the middle of a pandemic, the plan has been created through a series of consultations with neighbourhood residents, service agencies and stakeholders.
 This plan, as represented in Image 1 below, seeks to merge the input gathered, along with research and data, to clearly identify different ideas and perspectives regarding housing in the neighbourhood.
 Consultation is important to ensure the plan is representative of the community.
 The plan uses all the information gathered to identify how West Broadway can build on neighbourhood strengths in order to address neighbourhood challenges.
 By using community priorities, as indicated by the residents and stakeholders, along with clear action steps for meeting each priority, the plan provides direction for residents and housing advocates, including the West Broadway Community Organization (WBCO) and others, to advocate with a strong mandate for all community members short- and long-term priorities for housing development and rehabilitation.
-At the same time, this plan provides development plans.
+At the same time, this plan provides developers and the city with a reference point against which to compare their own development plans.